-Just before you get to Rødby, you’ll notice the land getting very very flat.
+Just before you got to Rødby, you’d notice the land getting very very flat.
 You’re on Denmark’s island of Lolland, which is nicknamed ‘Pancake Island’ for obvious reasons.

-When you get to Rødby’s coast, get your phone/camera out because this is the good bit.
-You’ll see the ferry ahead so you’ll have time to get your shot lined up before the train rolls slowly onto the waiting ferry.
+When you got to Rødby’s coast, this was the moment to get your phone/camera out.
+You’d see the ferry ahead so you’d have time to get your shot lined up before the train rolls slowly onto the waiting ferry.
 This is of course when I tried to film it and the bloody camera switched off just before we entered the ferry and my video was ruined.
 FML.
 I’m embedding it below anyway.

-I was struck by how efficiently the train goes onto the ferry.
-The tracks just continue nicely into the lower deck and in you go.
-It’s not a faff with getting cars on like when we go from Liverpool to the Isle of Man.
-It’s all very smooth: one minute you’re on land, the next you’re inside a ship.
+I was struck by how efficiently the train went onto the ferry.
+The tracks just continued nicely into the lower deck and in you go.
+It wasn’t a faff with getting cars on like when we go from Liverpool to the Isle of Man.
+It was all very smooth: one minute you were on land, the next you’re inside a ship.

-Once you’re in the ferry, you have to leave the train and go up to the passenger deck.
-You can’t stay on the train, but you can leave your suitcases etc where they are (this is Denmark, after all – it’s safe in the grand scheme of things).
-Top tip: remember what door you exit through so you can easily find you carriage at the other end.
+Once you were in the ferry, you had to leave the train and go up to the passenger deck.
+You weren’t allowed to stay on the train, but you could leave your suitcases etc where they are (this is Denmark, after all – it’s safe in the grand scheme of things).

-You can get some sea air and look at the view out on the top deck.
+You were able to get some sea air and look at the view out on the top deck.
 I managed this for about 3 minutes as it was insanely cold and sleeting.
 Good times.

 We ended up finding a seat safely indoors to watch the coast approaching without the optional hypothermia.
 As you can see from the emptiness of the deck, everyone else was in agreement.

-It really does feel like you’re on the sea – I mean, obviously you are because it’s the sea, but you get properly out into it.
-It’s not just like you’re nipping across a tiny bay or anything.
+It really did feel like you’re on the sea – I mean, obviously you are because it’s the sea, but you got properly out into it.
+It’s wasn’t just like you’re nipping across a tiny bay or anything.

-As you approach the German coast, there’s an announcement to tell everyone to get back on the train as you’re arriving into Puttgarden.
+As you approached the German coast, there was an announcement to tell everyone to get back on the train as you’re arriving into Puttgarden.

-Don’t wait for everyone else because lots of them will be foot passengers etc and won’t need to move.
-You, on the other hand, have a train to catch.
-When the ferry arrives at the other end, the doors open and the train drives off immediately.
+You couldn’t wait for everyone else because lots of them would be foot passengers etc and won’t need to move.
+You, on the other hand, had a train to catch.
+When the ferry arrived at the other end, the doors opened and the train drove off immediately.

 Ferry trains wait for no one.